The SUBSTR function in

 Output: World

-Explanation: INSTR
+Explanation: INSTR finds the

-position of World
+position of World,

 and SUBSTR